ovh/docs/pages/public_cloud/ubika_vrack/guide.en-gb.md

 openstack network create --provider-network-type vrack --provider-segment 1000 ubika-management
 ```

+This command creates a private network for managing the Ubika instances, using the virtual private network (vRack) provided by OVHcloud.
+This isolated network is intended for internal communication between the Ubika components.

 ```console
 openstack subnet create --network ubika-management --subnet-range 192.168.1.0/24 --dhcp --gateway none --dns-nameserver 213.186.33.99 ubika-management
 ```

+Here, you configure a subnet for the management network, specifying an IP address range and a DNS server for internal communications.

 #### Configure Ubika workload networking